 Novel Foods Approval

-In the European Union (EU) if a botanical is intended to be used for food purposes, as a nutraceutical, food ingredient, oral cosmeceutical, or dietary supplement and without medical claims (health claims can be acceptable), then the preferred route is to seek approval through the Novel Foods Directive, Novel Foods Regulation (EC) No 258/97.
+In the European Union (EU) if a product (e.g. a botanical) is intended to be used for food purposes, as a nutraceutical, food ingredient, oral cosmeceutical, or dietary supplement and without medical claims (health claims can be acceptable), then the preferred route is to seek approval through the Novel Foods Directive, Novel Foods Regulation (EC) No 2015/2283.

 Consequently, many companies seeking regulatory approval for nutraceuticals food ingredients and supplements are now obtaining approval through this route.
 There are three main ways to do this:

 1. Novel Foods Approval - Not Novel Letter

-This is the simplest and most straight forward way of obtaining marketing authorisation for a food in the EU (Note: In some cases, this can be quite an involved process that needs careful thought and planning.).
+This is the simplest and most straightforward way of obtaining marketing authorisation for a food in the EU (Note: In some cases, this can be quite an involved process that needs careful thought and planning.).
 An executive summary is prepared by Dr John Wilkinson and submitted to the competent authority via a technical dossier.
 This often involves history of use searches.
 Should your product be considered "not novel", then you will be issued with a "not novel" letter and you are free to market your product across the EU member states.

 2. Novel Foods Approval - Substantial Equivalence applications

-If the product can be shown to be substantially equivalent to existing products on the market, then novel foods approval can be obtained by a simplified procedure rather than a full application.
+Previously, If the product was shown to be substantially equivalent to existing products on the market, then novel foods approval could be obtained by a simplified procedure rather than a full application.

-This has many advantages such as reduced costs and in general, faster evaluation and approval times.
-Substantial equivalence is based on the composition of the product, intake and a safety profile similar to an existing product.
+This had many advantages such as reduced costs and in general, faster evaluation and approval times.
+Substantial equivalence was based on the composition of the product, intake and a safety profile similar to an existing product.